When David was nine and Laura was twelve, the battles started.

 After sharing our experience with our friends, and demonstrating the wheel to them, we have received widespread encouragement to make them on a commercial basis.
 Ultimately we thought, why not?
 It’s a great product.
 We know it works.
 If it can help others the way it has helped us, it almost seemed a shame not to make them.

 We had a couple of false starts, where my husband tried to get too fancy.
 He started making them out of 2 inch thick wood stock, with a center disk mounted on a ball bearing roller.
 He’d come out of the shop everyday covered in sawdust.
 He loved what he was doing, but it was far too labor intensive and we knew we’d have to price them higher than the market could bear.
 Then he tried making them out of plastic.
 (Has anyone ever tried to make a rubber mold?)
 This was even worse.

 Eventually we returned to our original design.
 We had to modify it somewhat.
 In order to accommodate all of the themes, we used removable disks with the consequences placed on the face.
 We attached the spinner so that it could be snapped on and off.
 Then it was easy to remove the spinner, place the appropriate disk on the board, snap the spinner back in place, and it was ready to spin.

 We even made a Virtual Wheel – a download version that can be played on the computer.
 (This is my husband’s favorite because he spent so many sleepless nights working on it.)

 It’s been four years since we had to send them to their rooms, but David and Laura get along great these days.
 They’ve both turned into wonderful teens, and we’d like to think that the Wheel shares a huge portion of the credit for that.

-A mother of 4 kids from Eugene, Oregon, Julie Butler now lives in central British Columbia, and can be reached at mailto:firstname.lastname@example.org.
-Her website is http://www.better-behavior.com/
+A mother of 4 kids, Julie Butler can be reached at: mailto:firstname.lastname@example.org

 Return back to your last page ?